 SHAOLIN NAM-PAI-CHUAN KUNG FU

 The classes are held at the Sport Wales National Centre (formally the Welsh Institute of Sport), Sophia Gardens on Mondays and Thursdays from 8.00pm to 10.00pm.
 There is a free car park at the Sport Wales Centre for people using its facilities.
 Our club has two black belt instructors; Sifu Ryan Pace and Jack Ellis.
-The Senior Instructor Sifu Pace is a fifth degree black belt and has over 25 years of martial arts experience and Jack Ellis is a second degree black belt with over 10 years martial arts experience.
+The Senior Instructor Sifu Pace is a sixth degree black belt and has over 25 years of martial arts experience and Jack Ellis is a second degree black belt with over 10 years martial arts experience.
 If you are thinking of taking up Kung-Fu then you are welcome to come along and take part in one of our sessions.
 Your second training session is FREE so why not take the opportunity to find out what we can offer.
 The classes cater for a wide variety of individuals whether your a complete novice or have done martial arts before.
 If you are looking to keep fit, improve flexibility, learn self defense and the art of kung fu, this will be the class for you.

 The name of our system is Shaolin Gaocan Mun Nam-Pai-Chuan (NPC), one of the styles in the rich and vast canopy of Chinese Martial Arts.
 Nam-Pai-Chuan is a very broad style, incorporating all elements of true martial arts.
 Thus our system embodies many techniques: kicking, punching, locking (chin-na), take-downs, throws, nerve points, etc, in any combination with each other.
 This approach may not appeal to some, but we believe that you cannot hope to know which aspect of Martial Arts you wish to specialise in until you have a firm grounding in the general broad-based theory and practice of it.